The 3 Best Family Advent Calendars

 Other Family Advent Calendar Ideas

 • A twist on the wood feature is this adorable Christmas truck with boxes in the back!
-How original and cute!
+What a fun advent calendar!

 • This nativity calendar is another fun way to do advent as a family.